Kiichi Hōgen

 In Sakyō-ku, Kyoto, next to Kurama Elementary School in Kuramahonmachi, there is a stone monument 'Kiichi Hōgen historic site' which is said to be the site of Kiichi Hōgen's mansion and tomb.
 It was erected on November 10, 1918 by Kurama school staff.

-In addition, there is a shrine Kiichihōgensha, in the precincts of Kurama-dera, visited often by people wishing for improvement in the martial arts.
+In addition, there is a shrine Kiichi hōgen sha, in the precincts of Kurama-dera, visited often by people wishing for improvement in the martial arts.